 Residents from El Salvador tend to live clustered in two census tracts in Greenville.
-The first is located in the northeastern part of the city and the second in the southwestern part.
-Such relative segregation could have many causes and is worth noting.
+The first is in the northeastern part of the city and the second is in the southwestern part of the city.
+Such relative segregation could have many causes and is worth noting and being aware of.